Except MQM and its leader Altaf Hussain, nobody raised a voice against the increasing migration of talibans to Karachi and talibanization of Karachi.

 We visited an industrial area where the Taliban operated a simple but effective extortion racket by padlocking factories' doors.
 Business owners had to pay the militants to remove the locks.

-Map locator Police say when they moved in on the gang involved last June, a gun battle erupted.
+Police say when they moved in on the gang involved last June, a gun battle erupted.
 Five militants were killed on the spot, but a few managed to melt away.

 That's easy to do here.